 - Stay in line.
 On most roads we will ride single file.
 Leader will indicate if group can go double file by holding up two fingers. - If riding double file and leader signals single file (by holding up one finger), the rider on left falls back behind the rider on right.
-The next rider back, on the right, slows to open space in line for the rider moving in from the left. - At red lights pedestrians in the cross walk have the right of way; so if the Leader or Siggies sees pedestrians; she/he will stop.
+The next rider back, on the right, slows to open space in line for the rider moving in from the left. - At red lights pedestrians in the cross walk have the right of way; so if the Leader or Siggies see pedestrians; she/he'they will stop.
 After such a stop, the leader or rider in front will decide when to start again. - Don't bunch up at lights.
 STAY IN LINE! - Pass on the left.
 NEVER pass on the right.
-Call out to the person being passed: "passing" or "on your left." - If passing on a hill, make sure you have the stamina to pass as many cyclists as necessary to get back into line-never box someone else in on a hill! - Before standing (especially on a hill), call out "standing" before you shift gears and stand.
+Call out to the person being passed: "passing" or "on your left." - If passing on a hill, make sure you have the stamina to pass as many cyclists as necessary to get back into line-never box someone else in on a hill! - When passing on a hill, do not remain on the left or in the middle of the road instead, move back to the right as soon as it is safe to do so. - Before standing (especially on a hill), call out "standing" before you shift gears and stand.
 This warns the person behind you that you will momentarily slow down. - Finally, do not blow snot rockets unless you're last in line!